gadicc/meteor-messageformat/README.md

 For this pre-release, some info on the site is out of date, and all info in the READMEs will supercede info on the site (for now).

+**See the end of this README for a showcase of sites built with meteor-messageformat!**

 ## Support for Meteor <= 1.2.1 (End of Life)

 At some point later this year (2016), support for Meteor versions below 1.3 will be dropped.
 You will continue to be able to use your last installed version of msgfmt - indefinitely - but later updates will rely - in a non-backwards-compatible manner - on featuers provided by Meteor 1.3.
 This co-incides with MDG's roadmap to deprecate Atmosphere and move all core Meteor packages to npm.